gloomicious/gloomicious-photography/src/pages/blog/gear-i-use/index.md

 showPageImage: page-start
 date: 2020-12-26T23:00:00.000Z
 category: photography
-content: >-
+---
 One of the most asked questions in photography probably resolves around which gear is used to get the photos you see on here.

 First and foremost: It should be common knowledge as of now that taking amazing photos and being a good photographer does not solely depend on the gear used but on the human behind the camera, so keep that in mind.
 It still can be insightful for some to know what I personally use to capture photos, so here's a list for all my fellow photographers and those interested in it.

   * **Camera**: Sony Alpha 7 II